In best ball, simply picking the right players is not a realistic strategy. We also need to consider the implications of the no-transaction format.

 Recommendation: Take two if selecting an elite option inside the first five rounds OR three if waiting.

-As the quarterback position evolves with more true dual-threats, we are seeing higher-ceiling players with rushing floors distance from their peers.
-That elite quarterback strategy backfired last year as the top of the hierarchy failed to separate at historically high third-/fourth-round ADPs (more on that here), but taking an upside option with early draft capital (and finishing with only two total QBs) is advised.
+Analysis: As the QB position evolves with more true dual-threats, we are seeing higher-ceiling players with rushing floors distance from their peers including Lamar Jackson‘s position-best 25.3 points per game in 2025, becoming only the seventh QB to average 25 per-week points in the last decade.
+Hence why the data shows that taking an upside option with early draft capital (and ending up with only two total QBs) is advised.
 It’s even viable to bully the room and have our QB position wrapped up with two players by the end of Round 9.
-If we wait longer than that, however, and/or don’t think our first QB has the upside to compete as a weekly top-five option, then we can take three total players.
+If we wait longer than that, however, and/or don’t think our first QB has the upside to compete as a weekly top-five option, then we can take three total signal-callers.
 Taking four QBs remains detrimental and subtracts from the rest of our roster.

 We've launched a new NFL Best Ball product